baxmittens/OpenGeoSysUncertaintyQuantification.jl/paper.md

 # Features

-Most of all functionalities of this package are outsourced into independent Julia packages to maintain their generic character.
+Most of the functionalities of this package are outsourced into independent Julia packages to maintain their generic character.
 Therefore, OpenGeoSysUncertaintyQuantification.jl serves as an umbrella project for the following projects:

 - [DistributedSparseGrids.jl](https://github.com/baxmittens/DistributedSparseGrids.jl) [@bittens2023distributedsparsegrids]